-When the relentless blaze of the sun’s rays starts shining down in the coming months, a few backstrokes in your local lido, members’-club spa, or, for the jetsettsers, the Adriatic will come as a welcome respite.
-And while a number of men aren’t exactly in support of showcasing some calf, sometimes the unforgiving, balmy climes dictate that we must, whether we’re in the water or taking refuge under a parasol – so a pair of swim shorts are a must.
+When the summer sun (finally) starts to show up on these shores in the coming season, a few backstrokes in your local lido, members’-club spa, or, for the jetsettsers, the Blue Lagoon will come as a welcome respite.
+And while a number of men aren’t exactly in support of showcasing some calf, sometimes the unforgiving, balmy climes dictate that we must, whether we’re in the water or taking refuge under a parasol.

 The purpose of shorts, generally speaking, is of comfort, and it’s a piece of clothing that evokes images of languorous waterside days or breezy walks through Iberian villages – so, you may want to consider something with a more vibrant, whimsical design.
 At this point we should mention that you should bear in mind that spirited patterns shouldn’t equate to comical or slipshod.
-Our top picks in Apnée Swimwear’s Oursin range is the burgundy option, which keeps things on the right side of colourful, and the Ocean 50M that comes in a melange of contrasting yet complementary tones – better still, both are crafted from 100% upcycled plastic collected from the Mediterranean.
-Gusari’s other The Deia option is embellished in a geometric pattern that takes its cues from the Rubik's Cube, a design that is bold without making too much of a statement.
+A top pick of ours is by Italian maker Ripa Ripa, whose Ravello, made from soft, brushed fabric, keeps things on the right side of colourful, and we’ve also taken a liking to Apnée Swimwear's Ocean 50M, which comes in a melange of contrasting yet complementary tones – better still, it's crafted from 100% upcycled plastic collected from the Mediterranean.
+Another favourite is Apnée’s Brise, which comes in a medium-blue style and is embellished in a geometric pattern that seemingly takes its cues from the water’s reflection, a design that is bold without making too much of a statement.
 Given that these choices are a bit busier, in aesthetic terms, than their pared-back counterparts, they’re best worn with more muted pieces, such as Birkenstocks.

 The landscape of summer dressing is often dictated by items in loud shades.
 If you are looking to inject some colour into your sartorial palette, but are erring on the side of caution, we suggest eschewing the garish, brash hues and instead going for toned-down or more pastel-focused pieces.
-The St Barts shorts also arrive in a light-hued yellow (neither too neon, nor too deep in saturation) that look best in tropical climates, where they can be best complemented by the sunshine and the surrounding warm colours – or you can channel your inner Bond with the light-blue option.
-Also consider Hemingsworth’s offering in stone, which makes for a slight change from the ocean of beige cargo shorts seen in marinas and docks the world over, and the crossover belt fastening and polished-metal side adjuster buckles simply add to the safari-style look.
+The St. Barts shorts also arrive in a light-hued yellow (neither too neon, nor too deep in saturation) that look best in tropical climates, where they can be best complemented by the sunshine and the surrounding warm colours – or you can channel your inner Bond with the light-blue option.
+Also consider Apnée’s offering in a Bordeaux red, which makes for a slight change from the ocean of beige and stone cargo shorts seen in marinas and docks the world over, and the two corozo rubber buttons and an adjustable buckle add understated finesse.

 Need to brighten up your wardrobe a bit more this season?
 These are the 6 colours you should be wearing now…